dbaston/gdal/doc/source/programs/gdal_raster_clip.rst

     than the input dataset.
 Output pixels from areas beyond the input extent will be set to zero or the NoData value of the input dataset.

-.. option:: --addalpha
+.. option:: --add-alpha

     Adds an alpha mask band to the destination when the source raster has none.

-Advanced options
+Standard options
 ++++++++++++++++

 .. include:: gdal_options/oo.rst

 .. include:: gdal_options/if.rst

+.. include:: gdal_options/of_raster_create_copy.rst

+.. include:: gdal_options/co.rst

+.. include:: gdal_options/overwrite.rst

 Examples
 --------